+Driver: Vehicle Owner: Driver: Vehicle Owner:

+Parent/Guardian (if driver is under 18 years of age): \\\\\

+Notes:

-Driver: Vehicle Owner: Driver: Vehicle Owner: Parent/Guardian (if driver is under 18 years of ag e): Notes: Applications can be approved only when the driver po ssesses a valid driver's license.
-FOR OFFICE USE ONLY: The above named driver is authorized to drive for the The help is appreciated. e school during the current school year.
+Applications can be approved only when the driver possesses a valid driver's lice ense.
+FOR OFFICE USE ONLY: The above named driver is authorized to drive for the school during the current sch ool year.
+The help is appreciated.
 Signature of Principal (or Vice Principal): Date: